 Finding the optimal balance between local presence and centrally coordinated activities is vital.
 Yara's Central Procurement Department is responsible for our overall procurement strategy, governance, processes, support and tools, and also coordinates our procurement network between all countries.

-Building local market knowledge and being close to customers is also essential.
-By understanding specific local needs, we can ensure that these are covered by procurement strategy.
+Building local market knowledge and staying close to customers is also essential.
+Understanding specific local needs ensures that they are covered by procurement strategy.

-By operating according to these perspectives, Procurement aims to find optimal solutions while safeguarding quality of supply.
+By operating according to these principles, Procurement aims to find optimal solutions while safeguarding quality of supply.